FIP: Infos zur Katzenkrankheit

 Feline infectious peritonitis is caused by a coronavirus from cats – FCOV (feline coronavirus) for short.

-FCOV as a trigger: Spread of coronavirus in cats
+FCOV as a trigger: spread of coronavirus in cats

 An infection with coronaviruses is initially nothing serious for your house cat and is not a reason for concern .
 Instead, coronaviruses are actually quite common among our furry friends and can be transmitted in a variety of ways.
 They mostly attack the gastrointestinal tract and manifest themselves through classic symptoms of illness such as diarrhea , Vomiting or cat fever.
 Sick cats therefore excrete the corresponding coronavirus in their feces.